Aloo gobi matar ki sabzi, a gloriously filling, heavily spiced Indian or Punjabi vegan sabzi curry featuring potatoes, cauliflower, and peas.

 Can I make this in advance?

-Yes, this dish reheats well, it also tastes and eats really well cold, as a result, leftovers are often stolen from the fridge which means planning leftover aloo gobi matar as a meal is often a fruitless exercise!
+Yes, this dish reheats well, and it also tastes and eats really well cold.
+As a result, leftovers are often stolen from the fridge.
+Which means planning leftover aloo gobi matar ki sabzi as a meal is often a fruitless exercise!

 Serving Suggestions

-I’m happy with aloo gobi matar as it is, in a big bowl, with a little cucumber and mint raita and some chapati.
+I'm happy with aloo gobi matar ki sabzi as it is, in a big bowl, with a little cucumber and mint raita and some chapati.

-It also works really well chutneys, lime pickle or mango chutney would be perfect.
+It also works really well with chutneys; lime pickle, or mango chutney would be perfect.

 But stepping aside from it being a comforting bowl of vegan goodness.
 This recipe also makes for a really foxy side dish.

-It would compliment these vegetarian paneer tikka skewers superbly.
+It would complement these vegetarian paneer tikka skewers superbly.

-It is also swoon-worthy served alongside a whole bbq tandoori fish.
+And it is also swoon-worthy served alongside a whole bbq tandoori fish or my Indian roasted chicken legs.

 Equipment Used